 Perhaps even more important than the type of yoke is the fit of the yoke.
 No ox can work efficiently if his yoke or collar does not fit properly.
 If the ox tosses his head frequently or is unwilling to work, he is probably uncomfortable.

-Proper training and conditioning is also important for best results, regardless of yoke type.
+Proper training and conditioning are also important for best results, regardless of yoke type.